moj-analytical-services/rpackage_training/README.md

 2. Place the raw data into 'data-raw/'

 3. Open the R script 'DATASET.R' in 'data-raw/' that has automatically been created by step 1.
-This can be amended to read in the raw data and put them into 'data/' as an .RData object as follows:
+This can be amended to read in the raw data and put them into 'data/' as an .rda object as follows:

         raw <- read.csv("directory_path/data_name.csv", check.names = TRUE)
         usethis::use_data(raw)